-U.S. Individual Holders who hold certain specified foreign financial assets, including stock in a foreign corporation that is not held in an account maintained by a financial institution with an aggregate values in excess of \$50,000 may be required to report such assets on IRS Form 8938 with their U.S. federal income tax return.
-Penalties apply for failure to properly complete and file Form 8938.
-You are encouraged to consult with your tax advisor regarding the possible application of this disclosure requirement.
+U.S. Individual Holders who hold certain specified foreign financial assets, including stock in a foreign corporation that is not held in an account maintained by a financial institution with an aggregate values in excess of \$50,000 on the last day of a taxable year, or \$75,000 at any time during that taxable year, may be required to report such assets on IRS Form 8938 with their U.S. federal income tax return for that taxable year.
+This reporting requirement does not apply to U.S. Individual Holders who report their ownership of our shares under the PFIC annual reporting rules described above.
+Penalties apply for failure to properly complete and file IRS Form 8938.
+Investors are encouraged to consult with their own tax advisor regarding the possible application of this disclosure requirement.